-The STS Regulation (20.1) therefore does not require STS "true sales" to be clawback proof since this would mean that no European securitisation could ever be STS.
+The Regulation (20.1) therefore does not does not require STS "true sales" to be clawback proof since this would mean that no European securitisation could ever be STS.
 It does require the sale not to be subject to "severe clawback".
-The Regulation does not define "severe clawback" but gives an example (20.2) where a clawback may occur.
+The Regulation does not define "severe clawback" but gives an example (20.2) where a clawback happens for no reasons.

-The STS Regulation (20.3) also explicitly excludes from the definition of "severe clawback" the traditional European basis for such devices which all come under the general category of "preferences".
+The Regulation (20.3) also explicitly excludes from the definition of "severe clawback" the traditional European basis for such devices which all come under the general category of "preferences".